magneticio/vamp.io/content/resources/using vamp/breeds.md

 ---
+date: 2016-09-13T09:00:00+00:00
 title: Breeds
-weight: 20
-menu:
-  main:
-    parent: using-vamp
-    identifier: using-breeds
 ---

-# Breeds

 Breeds are static descriptions of applications and services available for deployment.
 Each breed is described by the DSL in YAML notation or JSON, whatever you like.
 This description includes name, version, available parameters, dependencies etc.
 To a certain degree, you could compare a breed to a Maven artifact or a Ruby Gem description.

 Breeds allow you to set the following properties:

-- [deployable](#deployable): the name of actual container or command that should be run.
+- [Deployable](#deployable): the name of actual container or command that should be run.
-- [ports](#ports): a map of ports your container exposes.
+- [Ports](#ports): a map of ports your container exposes.
-- [environment variables](/documentation/using-vamp/environment_variables/): a list of variables (interpolated or not) to be made available at runtime.
+- [Environment variables](/documentation/using-vamp/environment_variables/): a list of variables (interpolated or not) to be made available at runtime.
-- [dependencies](#environment-variables-dependencies): a list of other breeds this breed depends on.
+- [Dependencies](#environment-variables-dependencies): a list of other breeds this breed depends on.

 ## Deployable

 Deployables are pointers to the actual artifacts that get deployed.
 Vamp supports Docker containers or can support any other artifacts supported by your container manager.

-Let's start with an example breed that deploys a Docker container:
+#### Example breed - deploy a Docker container

 ```yaml
 ---